Geneva Conventions: Protecting powers

+Universal jurisdiction

 The principle of universal jurisdiction also applies to the enforcement of grave breaches when the United Nations Security Council (UNSC) asserts its authority and jurisdiction from the UN Charter to apply universal jurisdiction.
 The UNSC did this when it established the International Criminal Tribunal for Rwanda and the International Criminal Tribunal for the former Yugoslavia to investigate and prosecute alleged violations.